ramachandran-lab/SWIFr/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(see Output)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: false

 #### Output:
-SWIFr_train.py creates three directories:  AODE_params/ which contains the parameter files that SWIFr.py will use, component_statistic_distributions/ which contains illustrations of the learned marginal (1D) and joint (2D) distributions, and BIC_plots/ which contains Bayesian Information Criterion curves (https://en.wikipedia.org/wiki/Bayesian_information_criterion) that SWIF(r) uses to learn the number of components for the gaussian mixtures for each of the 1- and 2-dimensional component statistic distributions.
+The output of swifr_train creates three directories:  AODE_params/ which contains the parameter files that swifr_test will use, component_statistic_distributions/ which contains illustrations of the learned marginal (1D) and joint (2D) distributions, and BIC_plots/ which contains Bayesian Information Criterion curves (https://en.wikipedia.org/wiki/Bayesian_information_criterion) that SWIF(r) uses to learn the number of components for the gaussian mixtures for each of the 1- and 2-dimensional component statistic distributions.
 The BIC balances model complexity with fit, so that the optimal number of components is the one that minimizes the BIC.
 SWIF(r) automatically chooses the number of components between 1 and 10 that defines this minimum.
 The number chosen is highlighted in pink in the pdf files in BIC_plots/.

-If you wish to change the number of Gaussian mixture components based on the BIC curves (filenames in BIC_plots/ contain the statistic or pair of statistics, and the class), you can edit the file joint_component_nums and/or marginal_component_nums in the AODE_params/ directory, then re-run SWIFr_train.py with the flag --retrain.
+If you wish to change the number of Gaussian mixture components based on the BIC curves (filenames in BIC_plots/ contain the statistic or pair of statistics, and the class), you can edit the file joint_component_nums and/or marginal_component_nums in the AODE_params/ directory, then re-run swifr_train with the flag --retrain.
 This will regenerate the files in AODE_params/, BIC_plots/, and component_statistic_distributions/.

 ### Running SWIF(r) on testing data:
 #### Usage:
-\>python SWIFr.py
+\>swifr_test

 #### Command Line Options:
---path2trained \<string\>: relative path to the directory containing the input and output files from SWIFr_train.py (same as --path argument for SWIFr_train.py)
+--path2trained \<string\>: relative path to the directory containing the input and output files from swifr_train (same as --path argument for swifr_train)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Required (default: '')
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e.g. --path2trained example_2classes/